 Drum type extractor, 50 litre capacity, single 1 kW motor, auto switching allows the machine to be turned on and off as machines and power tools are operated.
 Suitable for intermittent use ie must be switched off for 20 minutes every hour.
-Maximum auto switch capacity tools up to 1.1 kW.
+Maximum auto switch capacity 1.1 kW.